Sprint Triathlon Training: 10 Tempo Run Sessions

 Why Are Tempo Runs Important for Sprint Triathlons?

-Improve Lactate Threshold – Delays fatigue, allowing sustained
+Improve Lactate Threshold – Delays fatigue, allowing you to maintain strong effort for longer.

 Enhance Race Pacing – Trains your body to hold a strong effort.